nuts-foundation/nuts-workshops/mini-manuals/7-authentication.md

 ```

 The `status` has changed to completed and a `verifiablePresentation` has been added.
-The contents of that field can be used when requesting an access token.
+The contents of the `verifiablePresentation` field can be used when requesting an access token.
 It has to be base64 encoded and entered in the `identity` field of the `/internal/auth/v1/request-access-token` request body.